FNA-XNA/docs/docs/1:-Setting-Up-FNA.md

 ## Chapter 1a: Linux Setup

 The Linux development environment for FNA is supported on all distributions with Flatpak support, including SteamOS!
+(But, if you absolutely _must_ know, the FNA team uses [Fedora Workstation](https://fedoraproject.org/workstation/).)

 You may be able to find VSCode and the .NET SDKs via apps like KDE Discover, but it's easier to get everything at once with a single portable terminal command: